reduxjs/reselect/README.md

 - **Memoization Functions**:

   - Introduced new experimental memoization functions: `weakMapMemoize` and `autotrackMemoize`.
-  - Incorporated `memoize` and `argsMemoize` into the [`output selector fields`] for debugging purposes.
+  - Incorporated `memoize` and `argsMemoize` into the [output selector fields] for debugging purposes.

 - **TypeScript Support and Performance**:

-  - Discontinued support for `TypeScript` versions below 4.7, aligning with modern `TypeScript` features.
+  - Discontinued support for TypeScript versions below 4.7, aligning with modern TypeScript features.
-  - Significantly improved `TypeScript` performance for nesting `output selectors`.
-The nesting limit has increased from approximately 8 to around 30 `output selectors`, greatly reducing the occurrence of the infamous `Type instantiation is excessively deep and possibly infinite` error.
+  - Significantly improved TypeScript performance for nesting [output selector]s.
+The nesting limit has increased from approximately 8 to around 30 [output selector]s, greatly reducing the occurrence of the infamous `Type instantiation is excessively deep and possibly infinite` error.

 - **Selector API Enhancements**: